-I work one to one with adults and young people.
+I work one to one with adults, young people and couples.
 Some of the issues I work with are:

 - Depression and anxiety

 - Pregnancy issues/loss/miscarriage/termination

 I have a Certificate in Supervision from CSTD, Bath and I am particularly interested in working with those at the beginning of their practice.